josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 ### Existing Interest In India Created Attention

-The story may have benefited from broad cultural and political interest unrelated to diaspora networks.
+The story may have benefited from broad cultural or political interest unrelated to diaspora networks.

+### Platform Recommendation Produced Apparent Reach

+Some international encounters may reflect recommendation systems rather than interpersonal or organisational links.

 ### Later Archives May Overstate Global Reach

-A few visible international posts may not represent sustained global circulation.
+A few visible overseas posts may not represent sustained circulation.

 ### Global Attention Had Limited Domestic Effect